 Providing a unique insight into his culture, King David Kalakaua and editor Glen Grant, provide an extensive collection of the legends and myths of old Hawaii.

-Emma M. Nakuina looks at the traditional stories of Nanaue and other shark spirits, or 'aumakua.
+Emma M. Nakuina looks at the traditional stories of Nanaue and other shark spirits, or 'aumakua.'
 Included is an essay by Martha W. Beckwith on shark worship and shark gods.

 Renowned Hawaiian artist and writer Herb Kawainui Kane presents lore associated with that impetuous and unpredictable, yet gentle and loving personality, the Hawaiian goddess of volcanoes, Pele.

 Pila of Hawaii will take you on a journey through time and captivate your soul with the life-transforming power that the islands' sacred sites, folklore, and myths bring to those who are willing to seek it.
-Whether you are planning a trip to this tropical paradise or are searching for greater insights into your own spirit, The Secrets & Mysteries of Hawaii will open you to a world of exquisite beauty and power.
+Whether you are planning a trip to this tropical paradise or are searching for greater insights into your own spirit, The Secrets and Mysteries of Hawaii will open you to a world of exquisite beauty and power.